 DevOps is just like a covert military team.
 It is a technology that combines IT operations and software development. “dev” is taken from the term software development and “ops” is taken from the term IT operations.
 DevOps focuses on both the development and Operations for continuous development process.
 It changes the entire software development culture, collaborations between traditional software development teams, and doubles down the automation process for developing software.

-DevOps Three Ways
+Three Ways of DevOps

 The top three DevOps ways are –